mgerstenblatt/angular1-template-loader/README.md

 # angular1-template-loader
-Chain-to loader for webpack that inlines all html in angular 1 components.
+Loader for webpack that inlines all html in angular 1 components and routes.

 This is a backport of the [angular2-template-loader](https://github.com/TheLarkInn/angular2-template-loader)